plusserver/docs/content/en/cloudhub/topbar/my-account/_index.md

 ## Where to find it?

-My account is available in CloudHub under **"My account"**.
+My account is available in CloudHub under ["My account"](https://cloudhub.plusserver.com/my-account).
 This can be accessed by clicking on your email address in the top right-hand corner of the top bar and then selecting the "My account" menu item.

 ![My Account in topbar](img/my-account-topbar.png)